 It can be difficult to fit regular exercise into your schedule, especially in the United States which has a more rigorous work week than other countries.
-But if you want to support your employees in feeling good mentally and physically, movement is the way to go.
+But if you want to help your employees practice self care, movement is the way to go.
 Regular exercise leads to:

-Here’s how to get started 👉Looking for a way to gain all three of these benefits?
-Consider signing up for one of Confetti’s virtual fitness classes.
-With hybrid and totally virtual options, your employees can break a sweat with your colleagues with options ranging from HIIT to Zumba from wherever works best for you.
+Looking for a way to gain all three of these benefits?
+Consider signing up for a group fitness class.
+With hybrid and totally virtual options, your employees can break a sweat with your colleagues with options ranging from Strength Training to Barre, from wherever works best for your team.

 You know that brand of advice that’s so cliche that you almost resent it for working so well?
 “Take a deep breath” has to take the cake.
 By focusing on deep breathing, you might just end up with a couple of pleasant side effects like:

 Maybe your friend telling you to “just breathe” hasn’t always been the support you were looking for.
-But teaching meditation and breathwork techniques is a great way to continue supporting employee health in your company.
+But teaching employees how to practice meditation and use breathwork techniques is a great way to continue supporting employee health in your company.

 At the end of the day, the workplace environment plays a large part in whether your employees have good or poor mental health.
-Helping your employees find a healthy work/life balance not only increases employee engagement, but it makes breaching the topic of employee mental health enjoyable.
+Helping your employees implement self care practices not only increases connection and employee engagement, but it makes breaching the topic of employee mental health enjoyable.

-Maintaining your employees' health at work can be a blast.
+Prioritizing employees' health at work can be a blast.
 It’s time to shake the stigma that focusing on mental health in the workplace needs to be done alone and in silence.
-Sometimes focusing on mental health can be as raucous as a rollicking laughing yoga class with the Marketing Department.
+Sometimes self care activities can be as raucous as a rollicking laughter yoga class with the Marketing Department.

-Check out the experiences we curated for you and your team’s mental health and well-being.
-It’s especially perfect for Mental Health Awareness Month.
+Check out the experiences we curated for you and your team’s mental health and well-being, perfect for International Self Care Day or Mental Health Awareness Month.